apache/doris/docs/en/docs/data-table/index/inverted-index.md

 ## Glossary

-- [inverted index](https://en.wikipedia.org/wiki/Inverted_index) is a index techlogy used in information retirval commonly.
+- [inverted index](https://en.wikipedia.org/wiki/Inverted_index) is a index techlogy used in information retrieval commonly.
 It split text into word terms and construct a term to doc index.
 This index is called inverted index and can be used to find the docs where a specific term appears.

 ## Basic Principles